esphome/esphome-docs/components/climate/bang_bang.rst

 Which is Right for Me?
 **********************

-It comes down to two items:
+It comes down to two points:

 - If you have a dual-function system (both heating and cooling), you'll almost certainly want to use the :doc:`thermostat <thermostat>` component.